[Home]

 - Basics Frequency Selective Fading (FSF) and Multipath Propagation over an Ionospheric - Path

-- Frequency Dependent Polarisation (FDP) and Frequency Dependent Polarisation Mismatch (FDPM)
+- Frequency Dependent Polarization (FDP) and Frequency Dependent Polarisation Mismatch (FDPM)

 - Using single antennas and FDP

-- Using intended or unintended circular polarised antennas
+- Using intended or unintended circular polarized antennas

 - Measuring setup using 2 K2's and DSP